gebbber/validate-auth/README.md

 `require` the package and optionally pass it a `config` object, or rely on sensible defaults.

-When executed, the package returns configured Express middleware.
+When executed, the package returns semi-configured Express middleware.
+(Most of the functions returned need to be executed to produce the middleware.)

 ```javascript